idokraicer/Networks-Intoduction-Hackathon/README.md

 ## **Acknowledgments**

 This project was developed for the "Intro to Computer Networks 2024 Hackathon."
-It adheres to the assignment guidelines and ensures full compatibility with other teams' implementations.
+It adheres to the assignment guidelines.